 But that’s just the tip of the iceberg.

-Consider next that each month that goes by in your current loan, a higher portion of your monthly payment goes toward paying down your principal balance.
-I know, I know, “not more math!”
-But it’s important to understand what’s called “simple interest amortization.”
+Each month that goes by in your current loan, a higher portion of your monthly payment goes toward paying down your principal balance.
+The principal paydown schedule is based on what mortgage bankers call “simple interest amortization.”

 The first payment of any mortgage is always the worst: most of the payment goes to interest for the bank, and a tiny fraction goes toward paying down your principal balance.
 The next month, slightly less goes to interest, and a little more goes toward principal.
-This change is gradual at first, then starts picking up speed around halfway through your loan.
-Around three quarters of the way through your loan, there’s an exponential shift, and this is when you really start paying off your loan.
+This change is gradual at first, then starts picking up speed in the second half of your loan.

 So, the further you get in your loan, the more aggressively they’ll push refinance offers on you.